TaufanP/Arteen-Redux/README.md

 ## Requirements
 1. <a href="https://nodejs.org/en/download/">Node Js</a>
 2. node_modules
-3. Arteen backend. clone at <a href="https://github.com/TaufanP/Arteen-NodeJS">Arteen NodeJS</a>
+3. <a href="https://github.com/TaufanP/Arteen-NodeJS">Arteen backend</a>

 ## How to Install
-1. Make sure You have the backend application. if you don't have one you can download or clone at <a href="https://github.com/TaufanP/Arteen-NodeJS">Arteen NodeJS</a>
+1. Make sure you have the backend application.
+You can download or clone it at <a href="https://github.com/TaufanP/Arteen-NodeJS">Arteen NodeJS</a>
 2. Run the BackEnd application.
-You can see the way <a href="https://github.com/TaufanP/Arteen-NodeJS" >Here!</a>
+You can see the way <a href="https://github.com/TaufanP/Arteen-NodeJS" >here!</a>
 3. Open app's directory in CMD or Terminal
 4. Type ` npm install `
 5. Type ` npm start `

 ## Access The Website
-You can access the POS Website at <a target="_blank">http://54.159.200.168:3000/</a>
+You can access the Arteen at <a target="_blank">http://54.159.200.168:3000/</a>

-## Web Preview
+## Arteen Preview
 ![sign-in](https://user-images.githubusercontent.com/33638021/79171851-54cb9180-7e1d-11ea-82a7-ca3f75a64264.png)
 ![home-product](https://user-images.githubusercontent.com/33638021/79171860-585f1880-7e1d-11ea-8442-b58a7836bcbc.png)
 ![add-product](https://user-images.githubusercontent.com/33638021/79171855-56955500-7e1d-11ea-88a0-6c5a4c21626a.png)